GSA/centers-of-excellence/about/team.md

         bio: >-
          Sharon Wilborn has over 12 years of public sector experience and expertise in Federal HR staffing and consulting.
 Wilborn joined the Centers of Excellence through a Presidential Management Council (PMC) Interagency Rotation.
 Sharon’s home agency is the Office of Personnel Management (OPM) where she consults with federal agencies on their use of USA Hire online assessments.
 Prior to this role, she was the San Francisco Branch Manager for OPM's Staff Acquisition office.
 In both roles, Wilborn has provided HR consulting services to agencies across the country.
 One of her notable achievements was managing the first interagency detail cadre to assist with cybersecurity hiring.
 This included staffing specialists from six different agencies who participated in virtual details from across the country.
         linkedin: sharonwilborn
-      - name: Steve Babitch
-        img: SteveBabitch21.png
-        center: Artifical Intelligence Lead
-        bio: >-
-         Steven Babitch uses design, data, and technology to build better products and policy.
-He is focused on helping federal agencies invest in and use AI to achieve their missions.
-In 2015, Babitch was a Presidential Innovation Fellow at the Federal Bureau of Investigation where he worked on the information sharing challenge between industry and government, resulting in new models of information sharing and the mitigation of threats to national security.
-Babitch was awarded for Exceptional Service in the Public Interest by FBI Director Christopher Wray.
-In 2015, Steve founded his own consultancy where he focused on emerging market ventures, entrepreneurship, and climate change.
-Previously, Babitch worked for design strategy consultancies, with a focus on health care, technology, consumer goods, and civic tech.
-He also helped the Mayo Clinic develop their wellness and telemedicine strategies and establish their Center for Innovation.
-        linkedin: stevenbabitch
       - name: Brandon Kirby
         img: BrandonKirby.jpeg
         center: Cloud Adoption Lead